 In any event, however you do it, I look forward to hearing from you.

 Reading is fun.
-It can take you places you’ve never been to before.
+It can take you to places that you’ve never been to before.
 It can enlighten and uplift and take your cares away.
 That’s why I write stories.
 The Café Palermo Annex is the separate but connected web site where I post them online.

 My inspiration for writing stories comes from Charles Dickens.
 I’m certainly not in the same league with Dickens as an author.
 Like Dickens, however, I serialize my stories and post them over many weeks rather than all at once.